-CRESS wants to provide the South Sudanese refugees in Northern Uganda with the range of education, knowledge and vocational skills required to enable them to form self-sufficient, sustainable and ethical communities that do not require Western aid.
+CRESS wants to provide the local Ugandans and refugee population in Northern Uganda with the range of education, knowledge and vocational skills required to enable them to form self-sufficient, sustainable and ethical communities that do not require Western aid.

 CRESS ACHIEVING SUSTAINABILITY

 CRESS aims to develop holistic and sustainable communities, but how do we know we are successfully working towards achieving this?

 In our agriculture program we train new groups one year, with refresher training in the second year.
 Inputs, such as tools and seeds, are given once only as a starter pack after the first training.
 Support and advisory visits, bi-monthly during the first and second years, are then continued for a further third year after which the groups are left to continue their vegetable growing activities by themselves.